 Downside protection strategies for investing are in high demand.
 The 2018 market tumble and the 2022 decline are shaking investors out of their complacency.
 The largest DOW point drop ever occurred on February 5th 2018 and tested the nine year bull market.
 Since then, volatility has increased, amid another 3 year bull market.

 Most traditional robo-advisors work like this.
-Investors select their risk tolerance, from conservative to aggressive, the robo creates an investment portfolio with low fee index funds and rebalances regularly.
-When markets tank, instead of selling, the platform buys more shares in investments that have lost the most value.
+Investors select their risk tolerance, from conservative to aggressive, the robo creates an investment portfolio with low-fee index funds and rebalances regularly.
+When markets tank, instead of selling, the robo-advisory platform buys more shares in investments that have lost the most value.
+This is called rebalancing.
 The diversified portfolio is designed to temper losses as under-performing assets are offset by winning investments.

 The typical robo-advisor might not be enough for active investors seeking downside risk protection.
-If you want a robo-advisor that focuses on downside risk protection, instead of the standard approach, there are a few platforms to check out.
+If you want a robo-advisor that focuses on downside protection strategies, instead of the standard approach, there are a few platforms to check out.

 The active investing robo-advisors go beyond the traditional approach, focus on downside risk protection, and actively trade to minimize losses in an effort to beat the market.

 M1 Finance is unique in the robo-advisory space.
 You can invest in premade investment portfolios or create your own.
 Whichever path you choose, the platform rebalances your investments.
-The beauty of this platform, for those seeking to beat the markets, and protect against downside risk, is that you can follow the investments of professional investors.
+The beauty of M1 Finance, for those seeking to beat the markets, and protect against downside risk, is that you can follow the investments of professional investors.

-If you want to try the hedge fund strategy of Green Light Capital, Tiger Global Management, Icahn Capital, Pershing Square and more, you select this pre-made portfolio.
+If you want to try the hedge fund strategy of Green Light Capital, Tiger Global Management, Icahn Capital, Pershing Square or more, you select the pre-made portfolio.
 M1 Finance rebalances this portfolio quarterly to align with the published holdings of the investment firm.

 The cherry on top of this investment sundae is that it’s free.
 You can invest in pre-made or personally selected investments and never pay a management fee or trading commission.
 And, it M1 only requires $100 to get started.
 Although, unlike some of the upcoming active robo-advisors that trade frequently, the M1 portfolios are updated quarterly and do not respond immediately to market movements but to the style of the fund manager.

-Formerly known as Covestor, Interactive Brokers Asset Management offers 61 distinct portfolios that are each managed by a professional money or hedge fund manager.
-The managers trade their own money in their brokerage accounts and IB Asset Management automatically replicates their trades for their clients within seconds using proprietary “co-trading” technology.
+Formerly known as Covestor, Interactive Advisors offers 61+ distinct portfolios that are each managed by a professional money or hedge fund manager.
+The managers trade their own money in their brokerage accounts and Interactive Advisors automatically replicates their trades for their clients within seconds using proprietary “co-trading” technology.

 From the list of total available portfolios, there are several that specifically focus on downside risk protection.
 The Global Downside Protected Portfolio is internationally focused and managed by Atlas Capital.
 The strategy avoids riskier sectors and goes all into the markets during good times.
 This portfolio also manages foreign exchange rate risk.
 The fee is 0.75% and requires a $20,000 minimum investment for this portfolio.